Analytic philosophy: Ryle

-Ordinary-language philosophers often sought to resolve philosophical problems by showing them to be the result of misunderstanding ordinary language.
-Ryle, in The Concept of Mind (1949), criticized Cartesian dualism, arguing in favor of disposing of "Descartes' myth" via recognizing "category errors".
+Ryle, in The Concept of Mind (1949), criticized Cartesian dualism, arguing in favor of disposing of "Descartes' myth" of the ghost in the machine by recognizing "category errors".
+Ryle sees Descartes' error as similar to saying one sees the campus, buildings, faculty, students, and so on, but still goes on to ask "Where is the university?"

 Strawson

-Strawson first became well known with his article "On Referring" (1950), a criticism of Russell's theory of descriptions explained in the latter's famous "On Denoting" article.
+Strawson first became well known with his article "On Referring" (1950), a criticism of Russell's theory of descriptions.
+On Strawson's account, the use of a description presupposes the existence of the object fitting the description.
 In his book Individuals (1959), Strawson examines our conceptions of basic particulars.

 Austin

 Austin, in the posthumously published How to Do Things with Words (1962), articulated the theory of speech acts and emphasized the ability of words to do things (e.g. "I promise") and not just say things.
 This influenced several fields to undertake what is called a performative turn.
 In Sense and Sensibilia (1962), Austin criticized sense-data theories.

 Spread to other countries

 Australia and New Zealand

+Samuel Alexander's realism influenced Australian philosophy.
 The school known as Australian realism began when John Anderson accepted the Challis Chair of Philosophy at the University of Sydney in 1927.
-David Lewis later became closely associated with Australia, whose philosophical community he visited almost annually for more than 30 years.

-John's elder brother was William Anderson, Professor of Philosophy at Auckland University College from 1921 to his death in 1955, who was described as "the most dominant figure in New Zealand philosophy."
-J. N. Findlay was a student of Ernst Mally of the Austrian realists and taught at the University of Otago.
+(Note: John's elder brother was William Anderson, Professor of Philosophy at Auckland University College from 1921 to his death in 1955, who was described as "the most dominant figure in New Zealand philosophy.")
+American philosopher David Lewis later became closely associated with Australia, whose philosophical community he visited almost annually for more than 30 years.
+In New Zealand, South African J. N. Findlay, a student of Austrian realist Ernst Mally, taught at the University of Otago.
+Karl Popper lectured at the Canterbury University College in Christchurch.